Milt Stegall: Winnipeg Blue Bombers (second stint)

+On July 20, 2006, Stegall scored the winning 100-yard touchdown reception to lead the Blue Bombers to a 25–22 victory over the Edmonton Eskimos with no time left.
+It has been dubbed the "Miracle Catch" by many Blue Bomber fans.
+In addition to the last play heroics, Stegall had 254 yards receiving in the game, and many regard his performance that day as the best of his career.
+Despite a successful 2006 campaign for Stegall, the Blue Bombers once again failed to achieve playoff success.
+After more retirement speculation, Stegall announced in December of 2006 that he would return to the Blue Bombers for, at least, one more year.

+On June 28, 2007, Milt Stegall scored the game-tying touchdown versus the Edmonton Eskimos to tie the all-time touchdown record, shared with George Reed and Mike Pringle at 137 Touchdowns.
+In the 5th game of the Bombers' 2007 season, July 27, 2007, Stegall became the all-time CFL touchdown leader on a 1-yard pass originally designed as a running play for the occasion, surpassing running backs Mike Pringle and George Reed, and went on to score another major before the end of the game to bring his total up to that point to 139 touchdowns.

 Stegall had said that he was 99.9% sure that he was going to retire after then 2007 season but on January 31, 2008, announced he was returning to the Bombers for another year.
 On September 12, 2008, Stegall initially tied Allen Pitts with a 16-yard touchdown reception to become the CFL's all-time leader in career receiving yards.
 Shortly thereafter, Stegall surpassed Pitts with a highlight reel 92-yard touchdown catch and run, totaling 14,982 yards in his career.
 On June 29, 2012, he was surpassed by Geroy Simon of the BC Lions and is currently second in career receiving yards at 15,153 yards.

 Although Stegall played in the CFL for many years, has accomplished impressive numbers, and is considered by many to be one of the greatest receivers in CFL history, Stegall never won the Grey Cup - despite reaching Grey Cup game twice: the 89th Grey Cup vs. Calgary and 95th Grey Cup vs. Saskatchewan.